Skip to main content

 This programme equips students with the skills to create a professional portfolio showcasing their artistic vision and technical expertise.

-Whilst this course is ideal for those with a background in art or ICT, we emphasise that this course is designed with beginners in mind, and that the only prerequisite is a willingness to get stuck in!
+Whilst this course is ideal for those with a background in art or ICT, we emphasise that this course is designed with beginners in mind, and that the only prerequisite is a willingness to get stuck in to all areas of game design!

 Course Format and Qualification